electricimp/ElectricImp-Sublime/README.md

 Electric Imp Sublime Plugin
 =================================

-**Electric Imp Sublime Plugin supports [Sublime Text 3](https://www.sublimetext.com/3) only, no other versions are supported (tested on OS X).**
+**Electric Imp Sublime Plugin supports [Sublime Text 3](https://www.sublimetext.com/3) only, no other versions are supported.
+Tested on OS X only.**

 ## Installation (manual)

 ### Installing Node.js

 The plugin requires Node.js to be installed on the machine.
 Please follow [instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.

-### Installing Builder Node.js module
+### Installing Builder Node.js Module

 The plugin uses [Builder](https://github.com/electricimp/Builder) Node.js module for source code pre-processing.
 To install the Builder module, please use npm command:

 ```
 npm i -g Builder